 9. Substitute for Plastic Wrap

 One of the more interesting and little-known uses for beeswax – you can use it to create and all-natural substitute for plastic wrap.
-Check out this guide by DIY Natural to learn more.
+Check out this guide by Natural Living Ideas contributor Debbie Wolfe to find out how.

 10. Wood Utensil & Bowl Conditioner